Fire and rescue services

 Email: ambatchad.beijing@yahoo.fr

-Limited commercial flights into and from the airport of N’Djamena have resumed.
+Commercial flights are currently operating at N'Djamena airport.
 Check with your airline for further updates.

 You'll need a valid yellow fever vaccination certificate to enter Chad.
 Some airlines may want to see one when you leave.